eranilkapoor/webnza/system-design-blueprint-the-ultimate-guide.md

     An API Gateway is a server that acts as an intermediary between clients and microservices in a distributed system.
 It manages and routes requests, enforces security policies, and may provide additional features such as caching, logging, and monitoring.
   # 2.4: Content Delivery Network (CDN)
     A CDN is a network of servers distributed across various locations, designed to serve content to users with lower latency and higher bandwidth.
 CDNs cache content on edge servers close to end-users, improving the system’s performance and reducing the load on origin servers.

-2.5: Message Queue
+  # 2.5: Message Queue
     Message queues facilitate communication between distributed system components by temporarily storing messages in a queue.
 They enable asynchronous processing and help decouple components, improving the system’s scalability and fault tolerance.
-Read more

-2.6: Communication Protocols
+  # 2.6: Communication Protocols
     Different communication protocols are used in system design, such as HTTP/HTTPS, WebSocket, and gRPC.
 These protocols have advantages and trade-offs, and the choice depends on factors like latency, security, and data transmission requirements.

-2.7: Cache
+  # 2.7: Cache
     Caching is a temporary technique used to store copies of data, allowing for faster retrieval in future requests.
 It helps reduce latency, server load, and bandwidth consumption.
 Popular caching mechanisms include in-memory caching, distributed caching, and browser caching.
-Read more with Cheatsheet.

-2.8: Database
+  # 2.8: Database
     Choosing the appropriate database for a system depends on data structure, scalability, consistency, and latency.
 Common database types include relational databases (e.g., MySQL, PostgreSQL), NoSQL databases (e.g., MongoDB, Cassandra), and NewSQL databases (e.g., Cockroach DB, Google Spanner).

-2.9: Replication Techniques
+  # 2.9: Replication Techniques
     Replication is maintaining multiple copies of data across different nodes for increased reliability, availability, and fault tolerance.
 Standard replication techniques include synchronous replication, asynchronous replication, and semi-synchronous replication.

-2.10: Distributed Unique ID Generation
+  # 2.10: Distributed Unique ID Generation
     Creating unique identifiers in a distributed system can be challenging but is essential for maintaining data consistency and integrity.
 Read more with Comparison Table

 Section 3: Uploading Videos and Images in Chunks Using Signed URLs In this section, we’ll explore how to upload large video and image files in chunks using signed URLs.
 This method can significantly improve the efficiency and reliability of file uploads, especially in scenarios where network conditions are less than ideal.